coryalder/usb-c-tester-case/readme.md

 The screw hole is for an M3 screw, and the depth is 5mm so ideally a use a screw less than 7mm long (3mm for the plexy, 4mm into the tower).

+## Printing it:

+You'll want supports for at least the back ports (see second test-print image).
+The USB-C on the front can probably be printed without supports.

+Printing time, at low quality, was about 1.5hrs for me.

+## Cutting the top panel:

 The plexy top panel should be cut from 2.9mm acrylic.

+## Assembling:

+Put the board in, place the back end (USB Type-B / micro / USB-C / mini) down first then drop the front end (usb-a / usb-c) in into the peg/screw tower.
+Press the board down past the four clasps on the side-walls - this might need a bit of force.

+Once the board is in place, slide the plexyglass/acrylic top panel in from the front end.

+If you have a screw hole / screw tower, screw it in and pray it doesn't snap off! :)